-We have had lots of fun with this one today, although it’s taken several attempts to perfect our technique.
+We have had lots of fun blowing up a balloon with lemon juice today, although it’s taken several attempts to perfect our technique.

 A small bottle or jar